< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 A follow-on system has been in the works.
 The US has also been interested in a new "space radar (SR)" network that will provide high-resolution SAR-MTI capabilities, allowing it to be used for tactical operations.
 However, the SR effort has encountered repeated delays and cost obstacles, resulting in a series of program holds and changes in direction.
 The status of the effort is unclear.

-The US Navy has long operated "electronic ocean reconnaissance satellites (EORSATs)", orbiting ESM / SIGINT systems to track and observe naval vessels from their signal emissions.
+The US Navy has long operated "electronic ocean reconnaissance satellites (EORSAT)", orbiting ESM / SIGINT systems to track and observe naval vessels from their signal emissions.
 These spacecraft are designated as WHITE CLOUD or more formally the "Naval Ocean Satellite System (NOSS)".
 NOSS is secret, but it is known that early spacecraft were based on three modules that flew together in a triangular formation, linked by wires.
 The appearance of such a neat triangle in the evening or morning sky apparently led to stories about "flying triangle" unidentified flying objects (UFOs).
 Current NOSS systems only use two modules.
 The Chinese have continued to fly "flying triangle" EORSATs.

 * The USSR was actually a pioneer in military space radar.
-The Soviet US-A series "radar ocean reconnaissance satellites (RORSATs)" was developed from the early 1960s, with introduction to operation in the early 1970s.
+The Soviet US-A series "radar ocean reconnaissance satellites (RORSAT)" was developed from the early 1960s, with introduction to operation in the early 1970s.
 The US-A RORSATs were intended to keep an eye on Western fleet movements, particularly aircraft carrier task forces.

 Picking out large naval targets on the surface of the ocean didn't require a lot of sophistication, but since the RORSATs were operating from Earth orbit, they did require range.
 That meant a simple but powerful radar, which led to the problem of providing the needed electrical power.
 Since radar sensitivity, all other things being equal, falls off with the fourth power of range, that meant there was a need to make the orbit as low as possible.
 However, if large solar arrays were used to power the spacecraft, the traces of the upper atmosphere at relatively low orbits would quickly drag the spacecraft out of the sky.
 The Soviets took the drastic option of fitting small nuclear reactors to the RORSATs.
 The system was designed so that the reactor would be ejected before the spacecraft finally fell to Earth, with the reactor kicked up into a high orbit where it could remain for centuries until its radioactive material decayed into harmless isotopes.